A Place to Breathe, Pray, Belong.

 Children are free to play.

-You don’t have to be a member.
+You don’t have to be a member to enjoy our campus.

 You don’t have to be certain about what you believe.

-Come Walk the Grounds
+Come walk the grounds

+Our grounds are an expression of our desire to care for God’s creation.
 Whether you come for worship, for a walk in the woods, or to explore our outdoor spaces, we hope you’ll find something here that stays with you.